 Therapy

-The treatment of osteochondrosis and OCD depends on the severity and location of the lesions.
-In mild cases, conservative treatment with rest, weight control, and the administration of anti-inflammatory drugsAnti-inflammatory drugs are medications that reduce inflammation.
-They can be divided into nonsteroidal anti-inflammatory drugs (NSAIDs) and corticosteroids and are used in dogs and cats to reduce Inflammatory conditions and Pain. may be sufficient to relieve symptoms and promote healing.
+The therapy for osteochondrosis and OCD depends on the severity and location of the lesions.
+In mild cases, conservative therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. with rest, weight control, and the administration of anti-inflammatory medication may be sufficient to relieve symptoms and promote healing.

-Postoperatively, rehabilitative therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+PostoperativePostoperative refers to the time after a surgical operation.
+This phase includes recovery and the management of possible complications after the procedure. rehabilitative therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. is important to restore joint mobility and strengthen the muscles.
-Physical therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. and controlled movement can help speed recovery and minimize the risk of complications.
+PhysiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques. and controlled exercise can help speed up recovery and minimize the risk of complications.

 Prognosis and follow-up care

-The prognosis for osteochondrosis and OCD depends on the severity of the disease and the treatment performed.
+The prognosis for osteochondrosis and OCD depends on the severity of the disease and the therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. performed.
 With early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. and appropriate therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions., the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. is favorable in many cases.
 Many dogs recover well and can lead a normal, active life.

-However, some dogs are at risk of developing secondary osteoarthritis, especially if diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. and treatment are delayed.
-This can lead to chronic pain and limited mobility that require lifelong treatment.
+However, some dogs run the risk of developing secondary osteoarthritis, especially if diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. and therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. are delayed.
+This can lead to chronic pain and restricted movement requiring lifelong treatment.

 The long-term prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. can be influenced by factors such as the affected joint, the size of the dog, and adherence to the treatment plan.
-Close cooperation with the veterinarian and following the recommended therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Close cooperation with your veterinarian and following the recommended therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. are crucial for a positive outcome.

 Prevention

 To minimize the risk of osteochondrosis and OCD, preventive measures are important, especially in breeds that are genetically predisposed.
-A balanced diet with an appropriate energy intake and a correct ratio of calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
+A balanced diet with appropriate energy intake and a correct ratio of calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
 It also plays a role in blood coagulation, nerve transmission, and muscle contraction. and phosphorusPhosphorus is a vital mineral found in bones and teeth, playing a central role in energy metabolism and DNA.
 A balanced phosphorus to calcium ratio is essential for the health of dogs and cats. is crucial to promote healthy growth.

 It is important to control the dog’s weight to avoid excessive stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. on the joints.
 Regular but not excessive exercise can also help reduce the risk of cartilage damagecartilage damage are injuries or wear and tear of the cartilage tissue that covers and protects joints, ribs, ears, and other body parts.
 Damage can be caused by injuries, wear and tear, or conditions such as arthritis, leading to Pain and restricted movement..
-Young dogs should not be trained too intensively to minimize the risk of micro-damage in the cartilage.
+Young dogs should not be trained too intensively to minimize the risk of micro-damage to the cartilage.

 Outlook on current research